Skip to main content

 You must know the rules if you offer short-term rentals.

 • Local Ordinances: Some places have specific regulations for short-term rentals.
-You must know about this rules.
+You must know about these rules.

 • Licensing and Taxes: Get all appropriate license and pay any required taxes.